ricklove/TutorialEngine/Notes/WorkHours.md

 - Test that all LessonSpans will reconstruct document

-### 11:32-12:24
+### 11:32-12:26

 - Reconstruct document with skipped text

 # Tasks

 ## Implement Parser

-- Some blocks are getting extra data that actually belongs to the next block span, but it is included in their content...
-- Content in spans?

-- Test that all LessonSpans will reconstruct document
-- Add IgnoredPreText (in front of each LessonSpan)

-- Test that all IgnoredPreText contains only whitespace or comment lines
+- Test that all SkippedPreText contains only whitespace or comment lines

 ## Implement Unity Runner